jbendson/db-pump/README.md

 ```

 ## Options
 - Reset the target SQL statements.
-PL/SQL package is a singleton.
+A PL/SQL package is a singleton on a given session, so targets must be reset if there was prior use.
 The following will remove all targets
 ```
 exec db_pump.reset_targets();
 ```